bholagabbar/proxy-forwarder/README.md

 Many runtimes do not support authenticated HTTP proxies.
 Puppeteer accepts only `--proxy-server=host:port` and has no API for username/password ([puppeteer/puppeteer#676](https://github.com/puppeteer/puppeteer/issues/676)).
 Deploy this service in front of your real proxy; your app connects to the forwarder without credentials, and the forwarder adds auth to the upstream.

-After deploying to your infrastructure provider, use the forwarder's public URL as your proxy in Puppeteer (see [Example (Puppeteer)](#example-puppeteer)).
+After deploying to your infrastructure provider, use the forwarder's public URL as your proxy (see [Puppeteer example](#example-puppeteer)).

 ## Deployment